hashicorp/terraform-provider-aws/docs/contributing/contribution-checklists.md

 - Splitting the resources allows operators to logically split their infrastructure on purely operational and security boundaries with separate configurations/modules.
 - Splitting the resources prevents any separate policy API calls from needing to be permitted in the main resource in environments with restrictive IAM permissions, which can be undesirable.

-Follow the [New Resource section][#new-resource] for more information about implementing the separate resource.
+See the [New Resource][#new-resource] section for more information about implementing the separate resource.

 ## Adding Resource Tagging Support